Shakespeare

 Both masques and tournaments required many talented people to contribute their skills.
 No one person ever wrote or performed a complete masque or revel entirely on his own, but there was usually a principal writer and a revel-master responsible for the overall concept and production (they could be the same person).
 Echoing this complexity, masques, dumb-shows and plays within plays are introduced into several Shakespeare plays: e.g. A Midsummer Night’s Dream, The Merry Wives of Windsor, Hamlet, Timon of Athens, Cymbeline, The Winter’s Tale, The Tempest and Henry the Eighth.

 Francis Bacon assembled a team of “good pens” that included at various times many reputable poets and writers, thereby establishing the equivalent of a Renaissance master artist’s studio.
-He also, together with his brother Anthony, headed an intelligence group and network that gathered detailed knowledge of all manner of things from various countries of Europe, especially France, Italy and Spain.
-Bacon’s stated aim was to take all knowledge as his province.
+His brother Anthony, who assisted Francis as a Gemini 'twin', headed an intelligence group and network that gathered detailed knowledge of all manner of things from various countries of Europe, especially France, Italy and Spain.
+Anthony also provided the necessary financial support until he died in 1601, and bequeathed to Francis his main estate, Gorhambury, which eventually enabled Francis to be given the titles Baron Verulam of Verulam and Viscount St Alban.

 Over the centuries Francis Bacon has been acclaimed as a great philosopher, lawyer and statesman, but the fact that he was also a poet—a writer and producer of masques and stage plays—has been largely ignored and is hardly known about by most people.
 Yet, although he remained a secret poet to the general public, to those in the know Bacon was revered as the greatest poet of them all and likened to Apollo, the Day-star and leader of the choir of Muses, with all the other poets and artists being but the disciples of the Muses.
 5